 As a church in the Covenant tradition, we hold 6 affirmations as central to our identity and practice:

 We affirm the Word of God as central to who we are and what we do.
 It’s a lens through which we see God, ourselves, and the world.
-We know and hear God speaking to us through it.
+We seek to know God and hear God speaking to us through it.
 We study the Scriptures, we think theologically alongside the historic Church, we ask good questions.

 We affirm that people are born again through their belief that Jesus’ death saves them from sin.
 New birth is about God’s Spirit making a home in us.
 It’s about being transformed by a relationship with God, the One who created us and loves us.
 This process shapes our identity, our perceptions, the way we live, and how we think about life after death.